Getting Started

 Use

-to specify the output file path.
-(Defaults to~Downloads/merged.pdf
+-oor--outputto specify the output file path.
+(Defaults to~Downloads/merged.pdfif not specified)

 Compress PDFs